 Three trends will affect the availability and the desirability of geography and cartographic publications and products, which will affect digital data sets, print maps, and map content.
 One is a large increase in the availability, quality, and usability of digital data sets.
 As more researchers create and use digital data sets for work with geographic information systems, more will become available either through sharing or sale.
 Also, the GIS software has standardized enough that data sets are usually available in a usable format.
 A second trend is changes in the availability of print map products.
 On one hand, we will see a decrease in federal government print map products.
-To save money, government departments may choose to publish their products in electronic format, placing the burden of printing either on the library or the patron; will to some extent privatize their publication to that purchase is necessary; or will halt publication/depository distribution altogether (for individual products, not as a whole).
-At the same time, the cost effectiveness of large format printing and desktop cartography will increase the availability of plotted maps from other government and inter-government agencies and from the research community.
+To save money, government agencies and departments may choose to publish their products in electronic format, placing the burden of printing either on the library or the patron. ; will to some extent privatize their publication so that purchase is necessary; or will halt publication/depository distribution altogether (for individual products, not as a whole).
+At the same time, the skill and cost barrier to desktop cartography will increase the availability of maps from other government and inter-government agencies and from the research community.
 A third trend is the usual shift in areas of current events interest.

 B. Relationships to Other Resources